hrithikgautham/personalsite/content/posts/my-experiment-with-honesty.md

 The software took almost a year to get the software working in accordance with the requirements of the MNC.
 After many meetings and a good number of Coffee drinks, "Company" was happy with the product.

-Now coming back to this individual, I will try to tell you the mistake I made so that you can be ready to deal with such situations.
+Now coming back to this individual, I will try to tell you the mistakes I made so that you can be ready to deal with such situations.

 You can learn a lot about yourself and the world around you by making the wrong choices.
 As much as everybody worries about fing up… it can actually be pretty damn good for you.